-When you’re looking at opportunities for commercial real estate (CRE) investment, one of the biggest questions you have is how much money an investment will make for you.
+When you’re looking at opportunities for commercial real estate (CRE) investment, one of the biggest questions you have is how much money an investment will make for you (what is the equity multiple).
 These can only be estimated for future projects, but you can get an idea of the success of investment professionals by looking at the metrics of their past projects.

 There are a number of metrics to measure the profitability of an investment.
 One that you’ll often see is “equity multiple” or “equity multiplier” (EM).
 It’s essential to know what this is and why it needs to be considered along with other return metrics in evaluating and comparing various CRE investments.